aniveera1/tab-mux/README.md

 ## Usage
 1. Open a window with any number of tabs
-2. Use the keyboard shortcut `cmd-shift-y` to minimize the current window and open a new one
+2. Use the keyboard shortcut `cmd-shift-s` to save/minimize the current window and open a new one
-3. In the new window click on the tab-mux extension icon to reveal a gray button, and click on the gray button to bring back the minimized window
+3. In the new window click on the tab-mux extension icon to reveal all the saved windows
+4. Click on any saved window to bring it back into focus

+## Known Bugs
+- Closing a saved window does not remove it from the saved list

 ## Proof-of-Concept
 This hacky prototype reveals that Chrome API's expose enough functionality to implement a sufficiently useful Chrome extension for the purposes of tab management.